 Above are Prince's first day and current pictures where you can see his physical change.
 When Prince came to us, (photo on left), his hair felt like wire and was dull and lifeless.
 Besides poor nutrition, Mitch felt his wiry hair was because of being locked in a stall for ten years and lack of Vitamin D from the sun.
 Look at him now, (right photo) and that is his winter coat taken in December.
 It is like velvet!

 Stay tuned for upcoming "Meet Mitch and Prince" Raffle tickets where you will have a chance to see one of Prince's training sessions!
-We will be selling raffle tickets in March and three lucky winners will have the opportunity to sit in the arena and see Prince's progress in action.
-Watch for more information.
+We will be selling raffle tickets at our "Down on the Farm" Open House on October 1, 2022.
+Buy your tickets HERE

 This is the story of Prince - rescued in January of 2020.
 He has been with us since the end of January but there were so many moving parts to his story, we just didn't know how they would land.
 As fate would have it, he is still with us and now has become part of our family and we'd like to start sharing his story as it is pretty incredible.
 Here is Part One of his story...